-- Made from 100% Cotton
+- Made from 100% Certified Organic Cotton

-- Unbleached, Natural, Reusable & Washable
+- Unbleached, Natural, Washable, and Reusable Cheesecloth

-- Made of certified organic, unbleached cotton, our cheesecloth is a healthy and holistic choice.
+- ORGANIC COTTON CHEESECLOTH: Made of certified organic, unbleached cotton, our cheesecloth is a healthy and holistic choice.
 No loose fibers, no lint, and no affecting the taste or safety of your food.
 We offer a Grade #90 straining cloth with 44 x 36 threads per inch, an ultra-fine mesh capable of filtering out impurities much better than other cloths on the market.